gbblack/mansus/Rust/Rust Book - Common Collections.md

 ##### Hash Maps and Ownership

 hash maps can contain different levels of [[Rust Book - Ownership|ownership]].
-If stored values contain the [[Copy Trait]] then the value keeps its ownership, if however it does not have this trait then ownership is passed onto the hash map. [[Chapter 15|see more]]
+If stored values contain the [[Copy Trait]] then the value keeps its ownership, if however it does not have this trait then ownership is passed onto the hash map. [[Rust Book - Smart Pointers|see more]]